 Follow the Grass River, a former fur-trading route, on a marked trail through the forest to reach Manitoba’s highest waterfall – Kwasitchewan Falls.
 Allow somewhere between six and eight hours for the return hike.

-I haven’t done this trip yet – but it’s on my wish list.
+I haven’t done the Seal River canoe trip yet – but it’s on my wish list.
 It’s one of Canada’s premiere wilderness, whitewater canoeing trips – with only a few dozen lucky paddlers running the river every year.

-By air it’s 1000 km north of Winnipeg.
+By air it’s 1,000 km north of Winnipeg.
 The trip generally starts on Tadoule Lake and ends at Hudson Bay.
 You camp on eskers, ridges of sediment left behind by glaciers.
 Chances of seeing wildlife is high – including wolves, seals, caribou and beluga whales once you reach Hudson Bay.
 Sometimes you’ll even see polar bears.